zmknox/zmknox.github.io/privacy.md

 #### zachknox.com
-##### _Last Updated May 25, 2019_
+##### _Last Updated November 27, 2019_

-There is no tracking code included on this website.
+reCAPTCHA is included as part of the contact form on this website.
+Otherwise, there is no tracking code on this website.
 This website does include some third party JavaScript libraries (Bootstrap, FontAwesome, jQuery) in order to improve the site’s appearance and functionality.
 The only information collected about you is that a web request was received by your IP address to this website, which is logged by CloudFlare in order to aggregate traffic statistics.
 [You can find CloudFlare’s privacy policy here](https://www.cloudflare.com/privacypolicy/).